solo800/faux-feelings/dev-plan-visualization.md

 ### Visual Tests
 - [ ] Matches existing app aesthetic
 - [ ] Responsive at all breakpoints
+- [ ] Vertical (top-to-bottom) flow is clear and intuitive on mobile
+- [ ] Horizontal (left-to-right) flow is clear and intuitive on desktop
+- [ ] Orientation switches smoothly when resizing viewport
 - [ ] Colors are accessible (sufficient contrast)
 - [ ] Animations are smooth